 The Old North Church, the oldest Church building Boston (1723) is officially known as Christ Church.
 Made famous for Paul Revere’s “Midnight Ride’ where on April 18, 1775, 23 yr.-old, Robert Newell hang two lanterns from the steeple of the Old North Church as a warning that British Soldiers were heading by sea (the Charles River) to Lexington and Concord to arrest John Hancock and Samuel Adams who were hiding in Lexington, and to confiscate a store of arms in Concord.
 The lantern warning and Paul Revere’s famous ride set the stage for the Battle of Lexington and Concord on April 19, 1775 “the shot heard round the world.”

-The church is free to enter (a small donation is appreciated) and they have a great staff that will explain the events of that night of April 18th, 1775.
+As of May 01, 2018 there will be an admission charge to enter ($8 adults, $4 children under 12) and they have a great staff that will explain the events of that night of April 18th, 1775.

 After you exit the Old North Church, walk up Hull St. to one of our favorite sites in the Boston, the Skinny House.
 At 44 Hull St. this is Boston’s skinniest house.
 Built shortly after the Civil War it was built as a spite house.
 It was built by Joseph Eustus, a boat-builder on land left to the family by their dad.
 While one Joe was away, the other family members built a few large houses on the inherited property leaving the returning brother Joe only a sliver of land where he built the skinny house.
 The house was built to not only block sunlight but ruin the other family member’s view of the Boston Harbor (spite!).
 It available today for vacation rentals.